*This recipe was commissioned by Roberts Bakery

 When you buy ‘good food’, you want to eat it and not throw it away!

-Right now, we love Robert’s award winning Heroic Wholemeal and when we find ourselves needing to use it up quickly – this recipe comes to the rescue (see what I did there ?).
+We love Robert’s Heroic Wholemeal and when we find ourselves needing to use it up quickly – this recipe comes to the rescue (see what I did there ?).
 Much as I’d love to have a date with a large pile of hot toast and butter, I’m sure you’ll agree that this is a far more elegant solution.

 You Will Need